 If pressure gauge indicates leakage, submerge the gearcase in water to determine source of leak.

-If the gearcase pressure gauge does not indicate leakage, increase pressure to 16 to 18 psi (110 to 124 kPa).
-Check for leakage.
+If the gauge does not indicate leakage, increase pressure to 16 to 18 psi (110 to 124 kPa).
+Check for leaks.

 Make necessary repairs and repeat test.